Great Sand Dunes National Park and Preserve: Geography

 Great Sand Dunes National Park and Preserve is located in Saguache and Alamosa Counties, Colorado at approximately 37.75° north latitude and 105.5° west longitude.
 The national park is located in the San Luis Valley while the national preserve is located to the east in an adjacent section of the Sangre de Cristo Range of the Rocky Mountains.
 Elevations range from 7515 ft in the valley west of the dunes, to 13604 ft at the summit of Tijeras Peak in the northern part of the preserve.

 The dunes cover an area of about 30 sqmi while the surrounding relatively flat sand sheet which feeds the large dunes is actually the largest component of the entire dunes system, containing about 90% of all the sand in the park.
-The forested and often snowcapped mountains exceeding 13000 ft to the east are the most prominent feature, towering over the high dunes.
+The forested and often snowcapped mountains exceeding 13000 ft to the east is the most prominent feature, towering over the high dunes.
 Other features include snow-fed creeks originating high in the mountains, and several alpine lakes.
 Two spring-fed creeks in the sand sheet along with a few small lakes in the valley's sabkha section southwest of the dunes create a wetland that nurtures wildlife.

-The main dunefield measures roughly 4 mi east-to-west and 6 mi north-to-south, with an adjacent 6 sqmi area to the northwest called the Star Dune Complex, for a total of about 30 sqmi.
+The main dune field measures roughly 4 mi east-to-west and 6 mi north-to-south, with an adjacent 6 sqmi area to the northwest called the Star Dune Complex, for a total of about 30 sqmi.
 The park and preserve together are approximately 15 mi east-to-west at the widest point, and approximately 15 mi north-to-south, also at the widest point.
 The park encompasses 107,342 acres, while the preserve protects an additional 41,686 acres for a total of 149,028 acres.